bnnm/wwiser/doc/EDITOR.md

 - a special type of sound, same but may define a wav/file per language
   - internally it's still a sound, with "bIsLanguageSpecific" flag set
 - when making .bnk it creates one per language (not possible to have one with multiple languages)
+- adding one voice automatically makes that bank a language bnk
 - if a voice is only defined for one language, other languages use it as-is
 - languages are added in the project "language" config
 - languages may be named freely (no need to follow standard), name is hashed